-An improved understanding of the carbon sinks is essential for accurate predictions of the impact of carbon dioxide on Earth's climate.
-The natural carbon dioxide sinks are currently absorbing about 60 percent of all human-produced carbon emissions, slowing down climate change considerably.
-If the sinks of carbon dioxide were to suddenly lessen, it could be equivalent to adding up to nine billion tons of carbon to the atmosphere every year instead of 6.4 billion, with a corresponding spike in atmospheric carbon dioxide concentrations.
-This is equivalent to a 34 percent increase in effective carbon emissions into the atmosphere.
+An improved understanding of the carbon sinks is essential for accurate predictions of how carbon dioxide affects Earth's climate.
+The natural carbon dioxide sinks are currently absorbing about 60 percent of all humanproduced carbon emissions, slowing down climate change considerably compared to that expected if it all remained in the atmosphere.
+If carbon dioxide sinks were to lessen suddenly, it could be equivalent to adding more than 10 billion tons of carbon to the atmosphere every year instead of 5.2 billion, with a corresponding spike in atmospheric carbon dioxide concentrations.
+This is equivalent to a 40 percent increase in effective carbon emissions into the atmosphere.
 In a world trying to manage carbon in order to mitigate carbon dioxide increase and climate change, uncertainty about the missing carbon sink is a major concern.
-Today's carbon dioxide levels of about 384 parts per million would be about 100 parts per million higher were it not for these natural sinks.
+Today's carbon dioxide levels of about 400 parts per million would be about 100 parts per million higher were it not for these natural sinks.